vidavidorra/alfred-bluetooth-control/README.md

 Alfred Workflow to control Bluetooth.
 It can turn on, turn off, toggle and restart the Bluetooth radio and make Bluetooth discoverable and undiscoverable for other devices.

+---

+# ⚠ This project is no longer maintained here

+This project is no longer maintained here.
+There are similar projects to this one, and I recommend using [tilmanginzel/alfred-bluetooth-workflow](https://github.com/tilmanginzel/alfred-bluetooth-workflow) as replacement.

+---

 ## How to use